 - A.6.42 Squitter.
-Spontaneous transmission generated by Mode S transponders. - A.6.43 Supplemental Type Certificate (STC).
-An FAA certificate attesting to the fact that modification to the respective aircraft, engines, or other components meet 14 CFR airworthiness requirements. - A.6.44 Tau (τ).
-Greek symbol representing the time to CPA. - A.6.45 Traffic Alert and Collision Avoidance System (TCAS) I and II.
-See ACAS I and ACAS II. - A.6.46 TCAS Operational Performance Assessment (TOPA).
-Program to characterize and assess the performance of ACAS in the U.S. NAS and, when appropriate, make recommendations to improve operational performance. - A.6.47 Threat.
-An aircraft that has satisfied the ACAS II RA generation criteria. - A.6.48 Track.
-Estimated position and velocity of a single aircraft based on correlated surveillance data reports. - A.6.49 Traffic.
-Aircraft with an operating transponder capable of being tracked and displayed by an ACAS-equipped aircraft. - A.6.50 Traffic Advisory (TA).
-Aural voice and display information provided by ACAS to a flightcrew, identifying the location of nearby traffic that meets certain minimum separation criteria. - A.6.51 Type Certificate (TC).
-An FAA certificate attesting to the fact that the respective aircraft, engines, or other components meet 14 CFR airworthiness requirements. - A.6.52 Vertical Miss Distance (VMD).
+Spontaneous transmission generated by Mode S transponders and ADS-B transmitters. - A.6.43 Standard Datum Plane (SDP).
+A theoretical level where the weight of the atmosphere is 29.92 inHg/1013.25 mb. - A.6.44 Supplemental Type Certificate (STC).
+An FAA certificate attesting to the fact that modification to the respective aircraft, engines, or other components meet 14 CFR airworthiness requirements. - A.6.45 Tau ( $\tau$ ).
+Greek symbol representing the time to CPA. - A.6.46 Traffic Alert and Collision Avoidance System (TCAS) I and II.
+See ACAS I and ACAS II. - A.6.47 TCAS Operational Performance Assessment (TOPA).
+Program to characterize and assess the performance of ACAS in the U.S. NAS and, when appropriate, make recommendations to improve operational performance. - A.6.48 Threat.
+An aircraft that has satisfied the ACAS II RA generation criteria. - A.6.49 Track.
+Estimated position and velocity of a single aircraft based on correlated surveillance data reports. - A.6.50 Traffic.
+Aircraft with an operating transponder capable of being tracked and displayed by an aircraft operating ACAS. - A.6.51 Traffic Advisory (TA).
+Aural voice and display information provided by ACAS to a flightcrew, identifying the location of nearby traffic that meets certain minimum separation criteria. - A.6.52 Type Certificate (TC).
+An FAA certificate attesting to the fact that the respective aircraft, engines, or other components meet 14 CFR airworthiness requirements. - A.6.53 Vertical Miss Distance (VMD).
 The relative altitude between own-ship and displayed aircraft at CPA.